 Starting a cannabis transport business in Minnesota requires significant planning beyond the license application itself.

 Capital requirements.
-Between application fees, insurance premiums ($300,000 cargo and $1,000,000 liability minimums), vehicle purchases or leases, GPS equipment, and staffing costs, the startup investment is substantial.
+Between application fees, insurance premiums ($300,000 cargo, $1,000,000 bodily-injury, and $100,000 property-damage minimums), vehicle purchases or leases, GPS equipment, and staffing costs, the startup investment is substantial.

 Local zoning.
 Even though the OCM issues the state license, you must obtain zoning compliance certification from your local municipality.
 Not all cities and counties permit cannabis businesses, and local regulations vary widely.
+Out-of-state operators should also confirm their certificate of authority requirements in Minnesota before transacting in the state.
+Operating without the required local approvals carries serious legal risk, see what happens when a business operates without a required occupancy certificate for context on how courts treat unlicensed operation.

 Limited license scope.
 A transporter cannot also operate as a cultivator, manufacturer, or retailer.
-If your business plan involves vertical integration, the transporter license is not the right vehicle—consider a microbusiness or mezzobusiness license instead.
+If your business plan involves vertical integration, the transporter license is not the right vehicle, consider a microbusiness or mezzobusiness license instead.

 Key Statutes and Rules